 As a CAE Approved Provider educational program related to the CAE exam content outline, this program may be applied for 21 credits toward your CAE application or renewal professional development requirements.

 Johns Hopkins University is recognized by SHRM to offer SHRM-CP or SHRM-SCP professional development credits.
 This program is valid for 18 PDCs.

 For more information about certification or recertification, please visit shrmcertification.org.

-Ge Bai, PhD, CPA is an associate professor of accounting at the Johns Hopkins Carey Business School and an associate professor of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.
-She is an expert on health care reimbursement, cost management, and pharmaceutical supply chain.
-Bai has published in leading academic journals such as the New England Journal of Medicine, JAMA, JAMA Internal Medicine, Annals of Internal Medicine, Health Affairs, Decision Sciences, Accounting Horizons, and Journal of Business Ethics.
-Her work has been widely featured in Atlantic, CBS, CNN, Forbes, Fox News, Los Angeles Times, NBC, The New York Times, NPR, The Guardian, U.S. News & World Report, The Washington Post, and other media and used as testimony before the Congress.
+Ge Bai, PhD, CPA is a a professor of practice of Accounting at the Johns Hopkins Carey Business School and associate professor of Health Policy & Management at the Johns Hopkins Bloomberg School of Public Health.
+She is an expert on health care pricing, policy, and management.
+Dr. Bai has testified before House Ways and Means Committee, written for the Wall Street Journal, and published her studies in leading academic journals such as the New England Journal of Medicine, JAMA, JAMA Internal Medicine, Annals of Internal Medicine, and Health Affairs.
+Her work has been widely featured in ABC, CBS, CNN, Fox News, Los Angeles Times, NBC, New York Times, NPR, Wall Street Journal, Washington Post, and other media outlets and cited in government regulations and congressional testimonies.